tinuh/personal-website-v2/README.md

-#Personal Website React
+Personal Website React.
 This is my website migrated to the react.js framework with some changes for a better user experince.